Complete Guide To Treating Your Own Trigger Points In Neck Muscles

 The middle back area muscles include the middle and lower trapezius.
 This area is best targeted by using a trigger point ball.
 You can either roll over it while lying down, or use it against a wall.
 (You'd be surprised that these can cause muscle knots in neck symptoms, like pain to the back of the neck!)

 I prefer the wall because its much easier for most people.
 It also allows you to control the amount of pressure you can place on the ball.
 You have less control lying down.
 Most of my patients end up pressing too hard to the point that its uncomfortable when they are lying down on a ball.
 (Note: If you ARE going to use them lying down (for example, trigger points for migraines), use a book on the ground and then place the ball on top of the book.
-It's easier to target neck and shoulder trigger points this way.
+It's easier to target trigger points in neck and shoulder muscles this way.

 How To Relieve Neck Pain